 5. Time in the sun

-For instance there are lots of great house swap sites that enable you to switch homes with another family in Australia or anywhere in the world.
+There are lots of great house swap sites that enable you to switch homes with another family in Australia or anywhere in the world.
 Camping or cabins at holiday parks are also ideal for families on a budget.
+And don’t forget the classic road trip!

-As you can see, there are lots of ways to save on everyday expenses to help reduce your outgoings and improve your finances generally.
-The idea is to see what works for you and consistently watch your expenses over time.
+There’s loads of different ways to save on everyday expenses to help reduce your outgoings and improve your finances generally.
+The idea is to see what works for you and consistently watch your expenses over time!

 About the author